MrDark/pokemon-universe/Packages/mysql/README.markdown

 **MySQLStatement.SendLongData(num uint16, data string)**

-Send paramater as long data.
+Send parameter as long data.
 Multiple packets can be sent per parameter, each up to the maximum packet size.
 Parameters that are sent as long data should be bound as nil (NULL).
 Returns os.Error.